CookedLobster/infosec-docs/docs/network-services/smb.md

 description: SMB Methodologies, Tools
 ---

-**SMB (Server Message Block Protocol)** is a **Client-Server** communication Protocol used for Sharing access to files, Printers, Serial Ports and other resources on a Network.
+**SMB (Server Message Block Protocol)** is a **Client-Server** communication Protocol used for Sharing access to Files, Printers, Serial Ports and other resources on a Network.

 ```batch